picnichealth/hapi-epilogue/README.md

 users.use(restMiddleware);
 ```

-Epilogue middleware also supports bundling in extra resource configuration by specifying
+Hapi Prologue middleware also supports bundling in extra resource configuration by specifying
 an "extraConfiguration" member of the middleware like so:

 ```javascript